Swimming and Water Safety

 In addition to providing staff to fulfill instructional requirements, schools should ensure that arrangements have been made for supervision of the pool deck and for students who leave their instructional group for any reason.

-Teachers or community instructors engaged to instruct in learn-to-swim classes must possess the AUSTSWIM Teacher of Swimming and Water Safety qualification.
-At least one year of supervising teachers must possess recognised current training in CPR.
+Teachers or community instructors engaged to instruct in learn-to-swim classes must possess the AUSTSWIM Teacher of Swimming and Water Safety or ASCTA Swim Teacher Australia qualification.
+At least on supervising teacher must possess recognised current training in CPR.

 Recreational swimming which may be incorporated in weekly swimming programs, school excursions or activity days.